ogxd/gxhash/README.md

 ## Features

 ### Blazingly Fast 🚀
 Up to this date, GxHash is the fastest non-cryptographic hashing algorithm of its class, for all input sizes.
-This performance is possible mostly thanks to heavy usage of SIMD intrinsics, high ILP construction and a small bytecode (easily inlined and cached).
+This performance is possible mostly thanks to heavy usage of SIMD intrinsics, high ILP construction, a small bytecode (easily inlined and cached) and some ([outrageously unsafe](https://ogxd.github.io/articles/unsafe-read-beyond-of-death/)) tricks.

 See the [benchmarks](#benchmarks).

 ### Highly Robust 🗿